cde06/vueproject/README.md

 # vueproject

-## Run this command to setup locally your hook
+## Run this command to setup locally your hooks

 ```
 git config core.hooksPath hooks/